Proless/Mukhtabar/docs/opnsense/README.md

 When you reach the end of the wizard, click `Apply` to save your configuration and complete the initial setup.

-> **Note:** After applying the configuration, OPNsense will automatically re-enable the firewall, which may block your current access to the Web UI via the WAN interface.
+> 💡 After applying the configuration, OPNsense will automatically re-enable the firewall, which may block your current access to the Web UI via the WAN interface.
 This is a security feature to prevent unauthorized access.

 To regain access for final adjustments, return to the OPNsense console and temporarily disable the firewall filter again by running `pfctl -d`.
 This will allow you to continue configuring OPNsense through the Web UI.
 Remember, this step is only necessary during initial setup.